 Luisa Salter-Cid, Ph.D. has served as our Chief Scientific Officer since August 2018.
+On April 17, 2021, Dr. Salter-Cid resigned from her position as our Chief Scientific Officer effective April 30, 2021.
 Prior to joining us, Dr. Salter-Cid worked at Bristol-Myers Squibb in increasing positions of responsibility from 2005 to August 2018, most recently as Vice President and Head of Immunology, small molecule Immuno-Oncology and Genomics Discovery where she focused on target validation and development of innovative biologic and small-molecule therapeutics to address significant unmet needs in autoimmune diseases and cancer.
 During her time at Bristol-Myers Squibb, Dr. Salter-Cid led teams that advanced more than 20 compounds into clinical development, and is an author on over 70 publications and patents.
 Previously, from 2002 to 2005, Dr. Salter-Cid was a Senior Project Leader at La Jolla Pharmaceuticals, Inc. Dr. Salter-Cid also held positions at Genset Corporation and Johnson & Johnson.
 She was a member of the Scientific Advisory Board of Enterome SA until July 2018.
+She has been a member of the board of directors of Jounce Therapeutics, Inc. since February 2021.
 Dr. Salter-Cid holds a B.S. in Biology from University of Lisbon and a Ph.D. in Immunology from the University of Miami School of Medicine.